 About this statement

 Providing consular assistance to Australians overseas is a core function of the Department of Foreign Affairs and Trade (DFAT).
-In order to provide effective consular assistance, DFAT is required to collect, use and disclose an individuals’ personal information.
+To do this effectively, we (DFAT) are required to collect, use and disclose an individuals’ personal information.

 How and when DFAT collects personal information in consular matters

-We collect your personal information where we reasonably believe it is necessary for the performance of our consular functions and activities.
+We collect your personal information where we reasonably believe it is necessary for performing our consular functions and activities.

-In most consular matters we will collect personal information, including sensitive information, directly from you or your authorised representative.
-Sensitive information will only be collected if you provide your consent at the time we collect the information from you, or if an exception in the Privacy Act applies.
+In most consular matters we will collect your personal information, including sensitive information, directly from you or your authorised representative.
+Sensitive information will only be collected if you give your consent when we collect the information from you, unless an exception in the Privacy Act applies.

-An exception will apply when we reasonably believe it is necessary for the Department to collect your information in order to allow us to perform our consular functions or activities.
-In some instances consular officers may need to collect personal information from a third party or a publicly available source in order to provide effective consular assistance.
-For example, in cases where an Australian has been arrested overseas and our consulate staff are not made aware of the arrest before it appeared in the media.
-Where it is necessary for consular officers to seek your personal information from a third party, we will always seek your consent first, where possible.
+One exception is when we reasonably believe it is necessary for us to collect your information without your consent to perform our consular functions or activities.
+In some instances this means we may need to collect your personal information from a third party or a publicly available source (for example, if you are arrested overseas and our consulate staff are not made aware of the arrest before it appears in the media).
+Where it is necessary for us to seek your personal information from a third party, we will always ask for your consent first, if possible.

-Similarly, many consular cases initially come to our attention through the provision of personal information by a third party, for example where a family member raises concerns with us about your welfare.
-In such cases we will seek to make contact with you to see if you require consular assistance and will notify you that we have collected your personal information from a third party.
+Similarly, in many consular cases it is a third party (such as a family member) that raises concerns about your welfare with us.
+In such cases we will try to contact you to see if you need consular assistance and will tell you that we have collected your personal information from a third party.
 We may also be required or authorised by or under an Australian law, or court or tribunal order, to collect your personal information from a third party.

 How DFAT uses and discloses personal information in consular matters

-Personal information that is collected for the purpose of providing an individual with consular assistance is used and disclosed solely for that purpose, unless otherwise permitted by the Privacy Act.
-As using and disclosing personal information is essential to providing consular assistance, individuals who require assistance from Australian consular officials overseas are required to provide consent for our officers to use and/or disclose relevant personal information for the purpose of providing consular assistance.
+If we collect your personal information to provide you with consular assistance, we will only use and disclose your personal information for that purpose, unless otherwise permitted by the Privacy Act.
+As using and disclosing your personal information is essential to providing you with consular assistance overseas, you will be required to give us consent to use and disclose relevant personal information for this purpose.

-While you have the option of remaining anonymous or adopting a pseudonym when dealing with consular officials, this may limit our ability to respond or assist you.
+You have the option of remaining anonymous or adopting a pseudonym when dealing with us, but this may limit our ability to respond or assist you.

-Where you decline consular assistance, no further use or disclosure of your personal information will occur.
-We may exercise discretion where we hold some concern about your mental capacity to provide consent.
-If you have declined consular assistance you are always able to request that it be provided at a later date.
+We will not use or disclose your personal information further if you decline consular assistance, unless we are permitted to do so under the Privacy Act.
+We may use discretion where we hold some concern about your mental capacity to provide consent.
+If you have declined consular assistance you can always request it at a later date.

-You may also provide consent for consular officers to disclose personal details and information concerning the situation to a nominated next of kin or representative.
-Where you do consent, you also have the opportunity to specify or limit the information that may be disclosed on your behalf.
-DFAT does not provide any information to your nominated next of kin or representative without your consent, unless authorised under an exception to the Privacy Act.
+You can also consent to us disclosing your personal details and information about your situation to a nominated next of kin or representative.
+It is up to you how much or how little information may be disclosed.
+We do not provide any information to your nominated next of kin or representative without your consent, unless authorised under the Privacy Act.

-In some instances it may be necessary for consular officers to use or disclose an individual’s personal information in order to provide consular assistance where that individual’s consent has been refused or cannot be obtained.
-This may arise in emergency situations, where an individual is reported missing, or when the individual’s capacity to provide informed consent is under question due to a physical, psychiatric or drug-induced incapacity.
-The Privacy Act, allows DFAT to use or disclose personal information where it ‘reasonably believes that the … use or disclosure is necessary for [its] consular functions or activities’.
-Decisions to use or disclose an individual’s personal information without consent are not taken lightly, and are made by senior officers in Canberra in consultation with case officers.
+In some instances it may be necessary for us to use or disclose your personal information in order to provide you with help where you have refused consent or we can’t obtain your consent.
+This may arise in emergency situations, where you have been reported missing, or when your capacity to provide informed consent is under question due to a physical, psychiatric or drug-induced incapacity.
+The Privacy Act allows us to use or disclose your personal information where we ‘reasonably believes that the … use or disclosure is necessary for [our] consular functions or activities’.
+Decisions to use or disclose personal information without your consent are not taken lightly, and are made by senior officers in Canberra in discussion with case officers.

 Examples of situations where this may occur include:

-- If you become seriously ill overseas and either are not capable of giving your consent or you refuse consent while not being in a rational state of mind, DFAT may inform your family or nominated contact if it considers it essential to do so; in your interests or those of your family or nominated contact.
+- If you become seriously ill overseas and either can't consent or refuse to consent while not in a rational state of mind, we may tell your family or nominated contact if we consider it essential for your interests, or for theirs.

-- If your family or nominated contact asks the department about your welfare and whereabouts overseas and you do not wish to tell them, DFAT may disclose to your family or nominated contact that it has made contact with you but that you do not consent to the release of any information.
+- If your family or nominated contact asks about your welfare and whereabouts overseas and you do not wish to tell them, we may tell your family or nominated contact that we have made contact with you but that you don’t consent to the release of information.

-In all dealings with you, consular officers will do their utmost to respect your privacy and will always try to obtain your informed consent to disclosure.
+In all dealings with you, we will do our best to respect your privacy and will always try to obtain your informed consent to disclosure.

-Where DFAT has collected your personal information for the purpose of providing you with consular assistance, we will not use or disclose your personal information for any other purpose unless one of the following applies:
+Where we have collected your personal information to provide you with consular assistance, we will not use or disclose your personal information for any other purpose unless one of the following applies:

 - you have consented to the use or disclosure for a secondary purpose

-- you would reasonably expect the information to be used or disclosed for a secondary purpose which is related to the primary purpose, or in the case of sensitive information where the secondary purpose is directly related to the primary purpose
+- you would reasonably expect the information to be used or disclosed for a secondary purpose which is related to the primary purpose, or (in the case of sensitive information) the secondary purpose is directly related to the primary purpose

-- we reasonably believe it is necessary for our diplomatic or consular functions and activities
+- we reasonably believe the use or disclosure is necessary for our diplomatic or consular functions and activities

-- we reasonably believe it is reasonably necessary for enforcement activities conducted by or on behalf of an enforcement body
+- we reasonably believe the use or disclosure is necessary for activities conducted by or on behalf of an enforcement body

-- it is otherwise in accordance with the Privacy Act.
+- the use or disclosure is otherwise in accordance with the Privacy Act.

 Disclosure of personal information to overseas recipients in consular cases

-DFAT provides consular assistance to Australians across the globe which may result in an individual’s personal information being disclosed to overseas recipient(s).
-Given the wide spread of locations in which Australians may need assistance, and the unique circumstances of each consular case, it is not practicable to specify in advance the location of these recipients.
+We provide consular assistance to Australians across the globe which may result in an individual’s personal information being disclosed to overseas recipient(s).
+Given the wide spread of locations in which you may need assistance, and the unique circumstances of each case, it is not practicable to specify the location of recipients in advance.

 How we store and protect personal information

-Sensitive personal information stored in DFAT’s databases can only be accessed by authorised users for the purpose of working on particular enquiries, complaints, applications, and or cases.
-These databases maintain an audit trail whenever personal information is included, amended, or deleted.
+Sensitive personal information stored in our databases can only be accessed by authorised users to work on particular enquiries, complaints, applications, and/or cases.
+These databases have an audit trail whenever personal information is included, amended, or deleted.

-We take steps to protect the personal information we hold against misuse, interference and loss; and from unauthorised access, modification or disclosure.
-These steps include password protection for electronic files, securing paper files in locked cabinets and physical access restrictions.
+We take steps to protect the personal information we hold against misuse, interference and loss, as well as unauthorised access, modification or disclosure.
+This includes password protection for electronic files, securing paper files in locked cabinets and physical access restrictions.

-Personal information held by DFAT in Commonwealth records is managed securely through our recordkeeping system.
-When no longer required to be retained as part of a Commonwealth record personal information is destroyed in accordance with the Archives Act 1983.
+Personal information held by us in Commonwealth records is managed securely through our recordkeeping system.
+When no longer required to be retained as part of a Commonwealth record, personal information is destroyed in accordance with the Archives Act 1983 (Archives Act).

 Access and correction of personal information

-You may seek access to your personal information held by DFAT and, where relevant, seek its correction.
-This includes personal information that is contained in consular case files.
+You may ask for access to your personal information that we hold and, where relevant, seek its correction.
+This includes personal information contained in consular case files.

-Consular case files are retained by the Consular Operations Branch in accordance with the security and retention requirements under the Privacy Act and the Archives Act.
-To seek access to the personal information we may hold about you, or to request an amendment to your personal information, please email your request to firstname.lastname@example.org.
+Consular case files are held by the Consular Operations Branch in accordance with the security and retention requirements under the Privacy Act and the Archives Act.
+To access your personal information, or to request an amendment, please email your request to firstname.lastname@example.org